 Apparently wearing a black leather jacket was a poor choice.

 “You a cop white boy?” the man demands in a deep, booming voice.

 “Fuck no, man.
 I’m just trying to score some acid,” I say.

 I am invited to join the huddled people around the fire.
 Subjected to questions and scrutiny I am shortly asked to snort a tiny bump of coke from a key to prove that I am no police officer.

-The coke is somewhat gross because of the drip, but it isn’t so repulsive as I heard it is.
+The coke is somewhat gross because of the drip, but it isn’t as repulsive as I heard it was.

 I hold the lighter a little bit from the end of the “horn” and begin to inhale.
 It doesn’t taste bad at all.
 Except for a chemical flavor there isn’t much taste at all aside from an afterglow of butteriness.

 It hits immediately and I understand why people enjoy the feeling, but the hit was no where near my best of the beginning days of my travels into Downtown.
 I feel faster, more intelligent, and elated.
 This is a form of flying.

 I spend a few hours with Teardrop, just driving around to various hoods and to the motels.
 I am not offered another hit of crack the rest of that first night.
 Teardrop seems to want to keep me off the stuff when he realizes I truly had never tried the junk before.

 After around 2 in the morning I announce it is time to go home.
 Teardrop demands I drop him back off at his particle board shanty and I do so before hitting the freeways to go home.